MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

 - Use the VMware vSphere events and alarms subsystem to monitor VMware vSphere and set up triggers.
-- Configure Azure alerts in Azure VMware Solution.
+- Configure Azure alerts that are based on Log Analytics queries for Azure VMware Solution.
 These alerts help your operation team respond to expected and unexpected events in real time.

 ## Use troubleshooting and debugging tools